dingodoppelt/slonimsky-generator/README.md

 # Slonimsky Scale Generator

-A generator of musical scales based on the concepts of Nicolas Slonimskys Thesaurus of Scales and Melodic patterns.
+A generator of musical scales based on the concepts of Nicolas Slonimsky's "Thesaurus of Scales and Melodic Patterns".

-I used the library abcjs to draw to notation and mange the playback.
+I used the library abcjs to draw to notation and manage the playback.

 [Try it here!](https://dingodoppelt.github.io/slonimsky-generator/)